 Vermont’s premier western swing band, Rick & The All-Star Ramblers, perform original songs about life in Vermont set smoothly into the western swing style of music.
 Many of their songs are lighthearted snapshots of a lost Vermont.

 “Press Pass,” Rock & Roll and Country Music Superstar Photographs and Concert Reviews from the Pages of The Tampa Times 1969 – 1974, is available now from Airflyte Records, 216 Battery Street, Burlington, VT 05401.
 “Press Pass” Thumb Drives are $35 each, which includes shipping and handling.
-Check out our new Press Pass Page for more information or to place an order.
+Check out our new website for more information or to place an order.

 NOW BOOKING FOR 2021 & 2022 SUMMER & FALL DATES